matt5834/course-in-a-box/modules/resources/_posts/2000-01-02-markdown-cheatsheet.markdown

 ###Music Works- iBook
 A free iBook called *Music Works* is ideal for exploring the Music Works 1 and Music Works 2 curriculum on an iPad.
 Teachers may find this a valuable resource for demonstrations and examples in a classroom setting.
+You can find *Music Works* on the iBooks store [here.](https://itunes.apple.com/us/book/music-works/id591561177?mt=13)